 LVP is one of the few flooring options that is often entirely waterproof.
 This makes it a great option for homes with pets, children, and for more water-prone areas such as bathrooms and basements.
 Additionally, LVP floors tend to be quite resistant to damages from scratching or denting.
 They are often well-suited for rental homes or commercial spaces.
 When damage does occur, though, there are not many options for repair.
 As they cannot be sanded or refinished, replacement is usually the only option.

 Though a low price point is an advantage of LVP floors, it can also be a disadvantage.
 This type of flooring is well-known to be a more “budget friendly” option and won’t do much to boost the value of your home.
+To learn more about if LVP is the right flooring for you and your home, check out this blog post with more information about LVP.

 If you have other questions about which flooring type is best for your home, or are ready to schedule your free estimate, Contact Us today.